JoelLefkowitz/toolchains/README.md

 }
 ```

-### Transpilation

-To parse TypeScript files `tsc` is invoked in a temporary directory.
-Unfortunately `ts-node` does not allow you to consume the parsed module contents and dynamic imports won't accept typescript syntax without transpilation first.

 ### Options

 - `--path` - Set the search path
 - `--include` - Set the include pattern

+## Design

+### Transpilation

+Unfortunately `ts-node` does not allow you to consume the parsed module contents and dynamic imports won't accept typescript syntax without transpilation first.
+To parse TypeScript files while respecting any `tsconfig.json` options `tscw-config` is used and the transpilation is performed in a temporary directory.

+### Limitations

+Libraries imported from the scripts aren't resolved by the TypeScript compiler.

 ## Tooling